Cubs vs. Diamondbacks: Betting Trends, Records ATS, Home/Road Splits

 Cubs Betting Records & Stats

-- When it has played as moneyline favorites with odds of -145 or shorter, Chicago has a 20-13 record (winning 60.6% of its games).
+- Chicago has a 31-16 record (winning 66% of its games) when playing as moneyline favorites of -135 or shorter.

-- The Cubs have a 59.2% chance to win this game based on the moneyline's implied probability.
+- Based on this contest's moneyline, the Cubs have an implied win probability of 57.4%.

-- Chicago has played in 143 games with over/under set, and have combined with opponents to go over the total 72 times (72-67-4).
+- In the 147 games in which bookmakers have set an over/under for Chicago, it has combined with opponents to go over the total 72 times (72-71-4).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!